-Grantee Earth Island Institute/Friends of Alemany Farm will work with a collective of farms in Districts 9,10, and 11 to produce fresh produce which will be distributed through partnerships in the same districts.
-It is anticipated that Grantee will grow 35,000 pounds of food in one fiscal year.
-Grantee will also hire and train 15 interns and host at minimum 2 community wide events that provide educational and volunteer opportunities for community members who are interested in urban agriculture.
+In year 1 of the grant, Grantees AsianWeek/Florence Fang Community Farm and Earth Island Institute/Friends of Alemany Farm will work with a collective of farms in Districts 9,10, and 11 to produce fresh produce which will be distributed through partnerships in the same districts.
+It is anticipated that Grantees will grow 55,000 pounds of food in one fiscal year.
+Grantees will train 36 interns and host at minimum 4 community wide events that provide educational and volunteer opportunities for community members who are interested in urban agriculture.